A Quiet Place: Day One Review (2024)

 A Quiet Place: Day One shifts the story to a city, showing people trying to survive the first days of the alien attack.

-The new film is directed by Michael Sarnoski and this installment continues to explore human struggles in a disaster, this time in New York City, a place that is always loud, unless an alien invasion is taking place.
+This new installment continues to explore human struggles in a disaster, this time in New York City, a place that is always loud, unless an alien invasion is taking place.

 This is where, Sam (Lupita Nyong'o), a cancer patient, and Eric (Joseph Quinn), an anxious young man, meet while hiding in the city.